Skip to main content

 Jeff Greene

-Jeff Greene is the McMichael Distinguished Professor of Educational Psychology and Learning Sciences in the School of Education.
+Jeff is the McMichael Distinguished Professor of Educational Psychology and Learning Sciences in the School of Education.
 In his scholarship, he focuses upon how people learn with digital resources and how to help them become better critical consumers and producers of knowledge.
 This scholarship includes a focus on epistemic cognition, an area of applied epistemology spanning psychology, philosophy, and education.
 He is co-editor of the Handbook of Epistemic Cognition, published by Routledge.
-He is a Fellow of the American Psychological Association, Division 15.
+He is a Fellow of the American Psychological Association, Division 15 and the American Educational Research Association.

 Matt Kotzen